RomiBareiro/Job_Seeker/README.md

 Use tools like curl, Postman, or Swagger UI to send requests to the endpoints and verify the API functionality.

+### Observability

+I'm using Pyroscope to show metrics:
+- Run and go to http://localhost:4040/
+Also there is a Benchmark task running in 1 of the GH actions (using pprof)

 ### Logs

 You can view the logs of the containers with: